class Tensor(T)

 t : Tensor(U)

-for iteration.
+The second Tensor for iteration.
 Must be broadcastable

-against the #shape
+against the #shape of self and v

 *v) : Tensor(V)

-for iteration.
+The third Tensor for iteration.
 Must be broadcastable

-against the #shape
+against the #shape of self and t

 block : Proc(T, U, V, W)

-The block to map across all Tensor
+The block to map across all Tensors

 Examples